HEY LONG ISLAND GO TAKE A HIKE!

 Nassau-Suffolk Trail: From steep hills to old fields to quiet wetlands, this 20-mile National Recreation Trail offers surprising diversity.
 From Cold Spring Harbor, where mountain laurels bloom in June, the trail crosses Long Island to Massapequa Preserve watershed, where dozens of species of birds stop on their fall and spring migrations.
 Paths for mountain bikers parallel parts of this trail, and a loop in the Plainview area provides a connection with the Walt Whitman Trail.
 Map two sided, two color, 10in by 17 in.

 Walt Whitman Trail: Walk in the footsteps of the poet himself.
-A network of linear and loop trails begins at the historic Whitman Birthplace in South Huntington and winds through nearby West Hills County Park.
-A popular 3.7-mile loop begins and ends at the Sweet Hollow Road picnic area.
+A network of linear and loop trails begins at the historic Whitman Birthplace with a 0.6-mile road walk on West Hills and Reservoir Roads.
+A popular 3.7-mile loop begins near the top of Reservoir Road and winds through West Hills County Park.
+It is also accessible from the Sweet Hollow Road picnic area.
 Gaze as Whitman did on a view of the ocean from the top of Jayne's Hill, the highest spot on Long Island.
 The network connects with our Nassau-Suffolk Trail, making possible walks in many combinations of length and difficulty.
 West Hills is easily accessible from busy Route 110.

 Long Island Seashore Trail: New York State's only Federal Wilderness Area beckons visitors to the barrier island of Fire Island National Seashore.
 Drive to Smith Point in the "off season" or take the summer ferry from Patchogue.
 Dayhike or backpack amid beach plums, holly, pines and sassafras.
 (Trail is open but unblazed; follow National Seashore maps.
 Limited wilderness camping administered by F.I.N.S.)
 There is no LIGTC map for this trail.